secretstartups/handbook/content/handbook/values/_index.md

 Proposals should be weighed on their merits and not on who proposed them.
 Another example is people being promoted based on others liking them or having a lot of alliances.
 We want people to be promoted based on their results.
 We value collaboration, but that's different from being promoted just because people like you.

 Below are some attributes of political and non-political work environments.
-GitLab plans maintain a non-political one.
+GitLab plans to maintain a non-political one.

 | Political environment | Non-political environment |
 | ------ | ------ |